NiborGnu/color-game/README.md

 * As a First Time Visitor, I want to be able to learn the rules.

 ### Returning Visitor Goals
-* As a Returning Visitor, I want to be able to play diffrent difficulties.
+* As a Returning Visitor, I want to be able to play different difficulties.

 ---